haiqu/rx-nga/RetroForth.md

-Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above     Copyright notice and this permission notice appear in all copies.
+Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the copyright notice and this permission notice appear in all copies.

 THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED